awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-wlm-query-monitoring-rules.md

 In Amazon Redshift workload management \(WLM\), query monitoring rules define metrics\-based performance boundaries for WLM queues and specify what action to take when a query goes beyond those boundaries\.
 For example, for a queue dedicated to short running queries, you might create a rule that aborts queries that run for more than 60 seconds\.
 To track poorly designed queries, you might have another rule that logs queries that contain nested loops\.

 You define query monitoring rules as part of your workload management \(WLM\) configuration\.
-You can define up to twenty\-five rules for each queue, with a limit of twenty\-five rules for all queues\.
+You can define up to 25 rules for each queue, with a limit of 25 rules for all queues\.
 Each rule includes up to three conditions, or predicates, and one action\.
 A *predicate* consists of a metric, a comparison condition \(=, <, or > \), and a value\.
 If all of the predicates for any rule are met, that rule's action is triggered\.
 Possible rule actions are log, hop, and abort, as discussed following\.

 The rules in a given queue apply only to queries running in that queue\.
 A rule is independent of other rules\.